salmaanahmed/PullToRefreshDSL/README.md

 ## License

-HorizontalCalendar is available under the MIT license.
+PullToRefreshDSL is available under the MIT license.
 See the LICENSE file for more info.